najoungkim/COGS/README.md

 ## **Changelog**
 2022/09/13: Fixed semantic roles of 50 examples in the generalization set.
-Affected subset is `obj_to_sub_pp` only, where roles of animate subjects of unaccusative verbs were being marked as agent instead of theme.
+Affected subset is `obj_pp_to_sub_pp` only, where roles of animate subjects of unaccusative verbs were being marked as agent instead of theme.

 Example:
 ```